Spacecraft electric propulsion: History

 By the early 2010s, many satellite manufacturers were offering electric propulsion options on their satellites—mostly for on-orbit attitude control—while some commercial communication satellite operators were beginning to use them for geosynchronous orbit insertion in place of traditional chemical rocket engines.

 Types

 Ion and plasma drives

 These types of rocket-like reaction engines use electric energy to obtain thrust from propellant.
-Unlike rocket engines, these kinds of engines do not require nozzles, and thus are not considered true rockets.

 Electric propulsion thrusters for spacecraft may be grouped into three families based on the type of force used to accelerate the ions of the plasma:

 Electrostatic

 If the acceleration is caused mainly by the Coulomb force (i.e. application of a static electric field in the direction of the acceleration) the device is considered electrostatic.
 Types: